mk12/sicp/notes/text.md

 ## 2.2: Hierarchical Data and the Closure Property

-- Paris form a primitive "glue" for compound data objects.
+- Pairs form a primitive "glue" for compound data objects.
 - We can visualize cons pairs with _box-and-pointer_ notation.
 - Each pair is a double box.
 Both the left box and the right box contain an arrow pointing to something else: either to a primitive data object, or to another cons pair.
 - The _closure property_ of cons is the ability to make pairs whose elements are pairs.